senti-iot/senti-mqtt-client/docs/functions.md

 - React client (simple create-react-app) to subscribe to senti client and update state with status
 - Create localhost dir and ini for tests - /srv/senti/etc/infoAgent.ini
 - Read /srv/senti/etc/infoAgent.ini for clientId (deviceId)
-- Added .env for further use
+- Added .env for temporary access to secrets
 - Split keepAlive into keepAlive + ping
 - Local configuration and device ID from local file
 - Communicate internally to own ID topics - e.g.